 If the senior is resistant to your help with his or her finances, it can sometimes help to bring in a trusted third party professional, such as a financial advisor – and even the senior’s primary care physician – who can help the individual understand the value of getting financial affairs in order now.
 You may have to shelve the discussion in the short-term and revisit the subject down the road.

 Contact Heaven at Home Senior Care at 866-381-0500 for additional tips to help alleviate challenging conversations with the older adults you love, and to learn more about our dependable in-home elder care solutions.
-Our qualified professionals provide a wide range of elderly care services in Plano and surrounding areas.
-Contact us today for a free, in-home consultation.
+Our qualified professionals provide top-quality senior in home care in Plano and the surrounding areas.
+Contact us today for a free in-home consultation.